govtechmy/hansards-dataproc/README.md

 >
 > Tuan Yang di-Pertua: Terima kasih.
 Soalan tambahan pertama.
 - `14-04-2-15` shows that a subtopic change can happen and acknowledged in formatting mid-dialogue.
+- Speakers usually have [] to give context of who they are representing (either representing their constituency or a ministry).
+Sometimes the speaker will not have [] further down in the discussion if they already appeared before with [].
+The Tuan Yang di-Pertua doesn't have [].
+- The parser can detect boldness and italics accurately, but it cannot detect underlines nor give information on text sizes.
+To some extent, it will detect newlines and replace it with double spaces.
+- Timestamps are removed as it is hard to extract them and place them correctly in the table, as they can occur out and in of the dialogue.